CHN-beta/ovito/doc/manual/advanced_topics/animation.rst

 While this mode is active, the time slider background is highlighted red and any change made to an animatable parameter in the program will automatically generate a new animation key at the current animation time.
-For example, after activating *Auto-key mode*, you can jump to animation frame 0 using the time slider and set the *Distance* parameter of the Slice modifier to a value 20.
+For example, after activating *Auto-key mode*, you can jump to animation frame 0 using the time slider and set the *Distance* parameter of the Slice modifier to a value of 20.
 You then go to the last frame of the animation and change the parameter value to 80.
-Each of the two parameter changes results in the creation of a new animation key at the corresponding animation time.
+Each of these two parameter changes results in the creation of a new animation key at the corresponding animation time.

 Don't forget to deactivate *Auto-key mode* after you are done creating the desired animation keys.
-Otherwise you might inadvertently define more keys for other parameters which you don't want to animate.
+Otherwise, you might inadvertently define more keys for other parameters which you don't want to animate.
 The *Auto-key mode* provides a convenient alternative for creating new animation keys, which can be faster than using the animation key dialog introduced in the previous section.